For given parameters and forcings, many system evolve towards a unique steady state, independent of the system’s initial state.

 x <- as.matrix(x[,c("G","B")])

-x[x <= 1e-6] <- 1e-6 # ensure small inoculum
+x[x <= 1e-6] <- 1e-6 # ensure a small inoculum of

 print(x)